 This list of service providers will likely change.
 Verse uses services from Heap Analytics and Google to collect and analyze data about use of this site.
 Verse uses Heroku and CloudFlare to host and deliver Verse to you.
-If you Log In using Facebook, Verse will have access to your public Facebook profile and email address.
+If you connect your Facebook account, Verse will have access to your public Facebook profile and email address.
 Where possible, we request that our vendors keep visitor data private and use it only to help you read and discover poetry.

 In order to provide recommendations to other readers, Verse will use data about the poetry you read, save or share.
 In doing so, Verse will not disclose what you read, save or share.

 You can delete all data associated with your account.
 For now, you'll have to contact us directly to accomplish this.